 - Content strategy—Develop strategies, supervising content creation and platform rollout, and analyzing results.

-- Digital communication management—Select digital platforms, implementing creative messaging strategies, and targeting and analyzing communications across social media, websites, apps, and other e-marketing initiatives.
+- Digital communication management—Select digital platforms, implement creative messaging strategies, and target and analyze communications across social media, websites, apps, and other e-marketing initiatives.

 The Strategic Communication MA program draws on faculty expertise from across Columbia College Chicago.
 Our faculty members are active practitioners in various communication, marketing, media, and leadership fields and have established links with ongoing projects, consultancies, and client work.

 - Holly Bartecki, Executive Vice President, Jasculca Terman Strategic Communications

 - Mary Filice, Associate Professor, Business and Entrepreneurship